Princess Viktoria of Prussia: Princess Adolf of Schaumburg-Lippe

 Adolf purchased from a cloth manufacturer a neoclassical palace that would become the Palais Schaumburg, in Bonn.
 Viktoria was often alone there, as Adolf was busy with his military duties.
 Viktoria lived a quiet life in Bonn, and continued to frequently visit members of her large family.
 Often lonely due to Adolf's frequent absences, she enjoyed decorating and other hobbies.
 Adolf installed tennis courts at their home upon Viktoria's request, and encouraged her love of gardening.
 Soon, however, Viktoria admitted she was bored and unhappy.
 She seems to have fallen into another bout of depression, and resumed her drastic dieting.
 Her disordered eating became so severe members of her family again became worried for her.
 In 1893, she was treated for anemia in Hesse.

 From 1895 to 1897, Adolf was regent of the Principality of Lippe during the first two years of the reign of Alexander, Prince of Lippe, who was mentally handicapped.
 Viktoria and Adolf entered Lippe's capital, Detmold, on 4 May 1895 and remained there until Adolf's term as regent ended.
 During this time, Viktoria enjoyed her new public responsibilities as wife of the principality's regent, and her mental health improved.
 Queen Victoria was upset when, in September 1895, Adolf requested that Viktoria end her visit to her widowed and lonely mother.
 Adolf was later passed over as regent and prince, despite being told by Alexander's predecessor that he was next in line.

-In 1898, Viktoria's mother Vicky was diagnosed with breast cancer, which spread to her spine and weakened her.
 Viktoria was thrown from her carriage in 1901 while out driving in Bonn, but she was not seriously injured.
-That year, between the deaths of Queen Victoria and Vicky, she celebrated her 35th birthday with family at Friedrichshof.
-Vicky died on 5 August 1901, and was buried next to her husband.
+That year, between the deaths of her grandmother Queen Victoria on 22 January and her mother Vicky on 5 August, she celebrated her 35th birthday with family at Friedrichshof.